 Good morning, y’all.
 The rains have ended but promise to come back.
-That’s fine, I’d love to have a long soaking rain once a week from now through September.
+That’s fine, I’d love to have a long soaking rain once a week from now through October.
 They say that one day they’ll be able to control the weather and make it rain where it needs it.
 I can’t comprehend that, but I couldn’t comprehend cell phones that are little computers a few years ago.
 The wrist phone was something only envisioned by the creator of Dick Tracey, and now we have them.
 So maybe controlling the weather some day isn’t so far fetched.

 We do know that 15 of the 19 of the 9-11 hijackers were citizens of Saudi Arabia.
 Now, where I come from, we call that “smoke”.
 Throw a high ranking Saudi family like Bin Laden in the mix, and the case gets stronger.
-It has long been rumored that the Saudi royal family has sponsored terrorism to get the disgruntled raising Cain with someone else.
-It would be nice to put that rumor to rest, and if a trial will bring out all of the truth about 9-11, I’m all for it.
+It has long been rumored that the Saudi royal family has sponsored terrorism to get their disgruntled populace to focus on someone else.
+It would be nice to put that rumor to rest, and if releasing all of the docs and a possible trial(s) will bring out all of the truth about 9-11, I’m all for it.

 A recent study conducted by a research team from the University of Washington, Johns Hopkins University, Simon Fraser University and Mustansiriya University determined that over 500,000 Iraqis have died as a result of the U.S. invasion in 2003.
 If the Saudis are afraid of the survivors of the 2,996 Americans killed on 9-11, imagine what the U.S. liability to the survivors of over a half million Iraqis would be.
 I’m thinking we should all brush up on our Arabic.
 While I can give a grudging nod to the concept that citizens should be barred from suing sovereign governments, I totally and completely support the efforts of the 9-11 survivors to get to the bottom of things.
 The truth is out there, I think we all deserve to know it.